Steanky/Ethylene/CONTRIBUTING.md

 * Are related, but massively increase the scope of the project
 * Have already been done well by other people

 If you're reporting a bug, provide as many details as you can.
-I'll look into just about anything but it _really_ helps if I have lots to go off of.
+I'll look into just about anything, but it _really_ helps if I have lots to go off of.
 I especially like it when bug reports include lots of code samples.
 There's no such thing as too much detail!